-Measure: Students will attain at least a 60% on the Ethics and Legalities section of the MFT Comprehensive Examination.

-Target: 75% of students Benchmark: 100% of students SLO #2: Students will incorporate ethical practice into their practice as a marriage and family therapist.

-Measure: Students will receive a score greater than or equal to 3 (Minimal Competency) on the Maintaining Ethical, Legal, and Professional Standards section of the final semester Internship evaluation.
-Target: 75% of students will receive a score greater than or equal to 3 Benchmark: 75% of students will receive a score greater than or equal to 4
+\Target: 75% of students will attain at least a 60% on the ethics section of the Comprehensive Examination.
+SLO #2: Students will incorporate ethical practice into their practice as a marriage and family therapist. \Target: 75% of students will receive a score greater than or equal to 3 on the Maintaining Ethical, Legal, and Professional Standards section of the final semester Internship Clinical Evaluation.

-SLO 3: Students will demonstrate knowledge of a systemic/relational perspective in their understanding o Marriage and Family Therapy.

-Measure: Students will attain a score of at least 60% on the MFT Comprehensive Examination.

-Target: 75% of students

-Benchmark: 100% of students

-SLO4: Students will incorporate a systemic/relational perspective into their assessment and treatment of

-Measure: Students will receive a score greater than or equal to 3 (Minimal Competency) on the Practice of Systemic Therapy, Assessing Hypothesizing and Diagnosing, Designing and Conducting Treatment, and

-Evaluating Ongoing Process and Terminating Treatment section of the final semester Internship evaluation.
-Target: 75% of students will receive a score greater than or equal to 3
+SLO 3: Students will demonstrate knowledge of a systemic/relational perspective in their understanding of Marriage and Family Therapy. \Target: 75% of students will attain a score of at least 60% on the Comprehensive Examination.
+SLO4: Students will incorporate a systemic/relational perspective into their assessment and treatment of clients. \Target: 75% of students will receive a score greater than or equal to 3 on the Practice of Systemic Therapy, Assessing Hypothesizing and Diagnosing, Designing and Conducting Treatment, and Evaluating Ongoing Process and Terminating Treatment section of the final semester Internship evaluation. \Target: 75% of alumni will obtain the MFT license.

-Benchmark: 75% of students will receive a score greater than or equal to 4

-Benchmark: 100% of students

-Measure: Alumni will obtain the MFT license within one year of graduation.
-This data will be gathered via the program's exit survey conducted upon graduation and the program's annual alumni survey, as well as cross-referenced with the AMFTRB results provided by the Ohio Counselor, Social Worker, and Marriage and Family Therapist (CSWMFT) Licensure Board.
-Target: 75% of students

-SLO 5: Students will demonstrate knowledge of a multiculturally-informed perspective.
+SLO 5: Students will demonstrate knowledge of a multiculturallyinformed perspective.

-Measure: Students will attain at least a 60% on the multicultural questions of the
+\Target: 75% of students will attain at least a 60% on the multicultural section of the Comprehensive Exam.

-MFT Comprehensive Exam